 Malibu

 At the bottom are some quick notes on installation for the PC6.
 Our maps are developed around our SAS Kit, and big power numbers include an opened air box lid with high-flow element.
-In order to use the AT-300, your exhaust MUST have large M18 02-sensor bungs - the GTM Headers or Full System is ready for them.
+In order to use the AT-300, your exhaust MUST have large M18 02-sensor bungs - the GTM Headers or Full System has them.
 OEM sensors are M12.
 All can be found on the (GTM) STORE link above.
 For questions about these products, use the CONTACT on the (GTM) STORE link above.

 Overlays on the same '22 V85TT E5 bike below show a completely Stock bike but with Upmap & GTM SAS (67 RWHP/50 lb.ft - yellow/blue-grey trace), second is GTM Hdrs/Y with Stock muffler and opened air box lid with K&N, UpMap and custom mapped PC6 (77 RWHP/59 lb.ft - orange/purple trace) and Full GTM Exhaust System w/long muffler and opened air box lid with K&N, UpMap & Custom mapped PC6 (83.6 RWHP/62.5 lb.ft - red/blue trace).
 That's~18 RWHP/15 lb.ft (~30% total) gain over stock!